-- This set of Standards focuses on four of the ILO's Fundamental Principles and Rights at work.
-In - 63 addition, it has a specific Standard to target the labor rights and working conditions for workers in - business relationships with a due diligence approach. - 65 Set 3 is divided in two and includes the following Topic Standards:

-66 Subset 3-1 focused on Inclusion and equal opportunities at work

-- Diversity and Inclusion - Non-discrimination and Equal Opportunity

-This subset 3-1 of labor exposure drafts were approved by the GSSB on the 19 June 2025.
-The public comment period is planned for late June until 15 September 2025.

-72 Subset 3-2 focused on Rights and protections at work

-- Child Labor
+- 62 This set of Standards focuses on four of the ILO's Fundamental Principles and Rights at work.
+In 63 addition, it has a specific Standard to target the labor rights and working conditions for workers in 64 business relationships with a due diligence approach. - 65 Set 3 is divided in two and includes the following Topic Standards: - 66 Subset 3-1 focused on Inclusion and equal opportunities at work - Diversity and Inclusion - Non-discrimination and Equal Opportunity - 69 70 This subset 3-1 of labor exposure drafts will be sent for discussion and approval by the GSSB on 19 71 June 2025.
+The public comment period is planned for late June until 15 September 2025. - 72 Subset 3-2 focused on Rights and protections at work - 73 Child Labor

-- Forced or Compulsory Labor

-- Freedom of Association and Collective Bargaining

-- Workers in Business Relationships

-- 77 The subset 3-2 of the labor exposure drafts is planned to be sent to the GSSB later in 2025.

-- 78 For more information on the project, consult the Project Proposal, the technical committee and

-- 79 advisory group biographies.
+- 74 Forced or Compulsory Labor - 75 Freedom of Association and Collective Bargaining - Workers in Business Relationships - The subset 3-2 of the labor exposure drafts is planned to be sent to the GSSB later in 2025. - 78 For more information on the project, consult the Project Proposal, the technical committee and - 79 advisory group biographies.

-Summary of the proposals
+80 Summary of the proposals